wmloh/RoadDesignSimulation/README.md

 ~~*As of January 27, 2019*, the current plan of attack is using a combination of [Convolutional Neural Network](http://cs231n.github.io/convolutional-networks/) and [Long Short Term Memory (LSTM) networks](http://colah.github.io/posts/2015-08-Understanding-LSTMs/).~~

-*As of February 6, 2019*, work will begin on using [U-Net](https://arxiv.org/pdf/1505.04597.pdf) for the deep learning model.
+~~*As of February 6, 2019*, work will begin on using [U-Net](https://arxiv.org/pdf/1505.04597.pdf) for the deep learning model.~~

+*As of May 17, 2019*, in `dev-cnn` branch, a basic Convolutional Neural Network framework is currently in progress.
+The technical details of this CNN should support the [ResNet](https://medium.com/@14prakash/understanding-and-implementing-architectures-of-resnet-and-resnext-for-state-of-the-art-image-cc5d0adf648e) architecture.
+Monte-Carlo Tree Search functionality will also be implemented to generate data for the CNN to be trained on.
+These two main features will contribute to the reinforcement learning agent that will be designing the road systems.

+This design is heavily inspired by Google Deepmind's AlphaGo.